herotc/hero-rotation/README.md

 **Not everything is updated for Shadowlands, so please check the table below (Supported Rotations).
-If a spec is in WIP or Outdated status, please do not report an issue about it.**
+If a spec is in WIP or KO status, please do not report an issue about it.**

 **If you are experiencing issues with AoE rotations (likely abilities not being recommended), be sure to have enemies nameplates enabled and enough nameplates shown (camera can hide them).**